mattjhayes/docs-python2readthedocs/docs/source/code-doc.rst

 ********************************************
-Autodoc Fix for External Module Dependancies
+Autodoc Fix for External Module Dependencies
 ********************************************

 Read the Docs runs Sphinx autodoc against your code in its environment.